Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

 with $h^p\Phi_M(N)=0$ for $p\notin\{-1,0\}$.
 If $N$ is stable, then it is simple ($\End(N)\cong k$), and the same applies to $\Phi_M(N)$, forcing $\Phi_M(N)$ to be a shift of a simple (and thus stable!) sheaf.
+(Since $\Ext^2$ vanishes in $\coh(E)$, any complex in $D^b_{\coh}(E)$ is formal, and thus its endomorphism ring contains at least one idempotent for each nonvanishing cohomology sheaf.)
 Since there are only two possible shifts, we can distinguish whether it is a sheaf or a shift from its class in the {\em numerical} Grothendieck group, so that the claim immediately extends to semistable sheaves. \end{proof}